schell/renderling.xyz/content/devlog/index.md

 4. ...

 And now that I think of it, I _could_ use an `Atlas` to store shadow mapping texture data.
+This would allow sampling from actual textures, as opposed to the current situation where if I want more than one shadow map I'd have to copy the depth texture to a storage buffer.
-This would allow sampling from actual textures.
-Those textures would be stored in a texture array, which would remove the need to store them in storage buffers, which are in short supply, and which would require a separate compute step!
+When using `Atlas`, the textures would be stored in a texture array, which means we could have more than one, and at different sizes - and which would negate the separate compute step!

 One complication I see is that point light shadow maps use cube maps, and sampling from our atlas doesn't yet support cube map sampling, so I'll have to write that.